-My dad, Pastor Jimmy Miller, had spearheaded a drive to raise funds to refurbish the historic building, restoring it to its 19th century glory.
+My dad, Pastor Jimmy Miller, had spearheaded a drive to raise funds to refurbish the historic building, restoring it to its 19th-century glory.

 Part of the project was the reopening of the original choir loft at the rear of the church.
 It had been closed decades earlier to be used for Sunday school classes.

 Several men had rigged a chain and pulley system to hoist the organ from the floor to the loft.
-I remember how amazing it was to see the massive instrument floating in air!
+I remember how amazing it was to see the massive instrument floating in the air!

 The old gal—she had to have been 105—studied it all for a moment.
 Then, as if her life purpose was to discourage people, she flatly stated three words I’ve never forgotten:

 “Don’t drop it.”

 The door closed and Rhoda was gone, but her impact remained.
 Looking back almost forty years, I can say she definitely “killed the moment.”